 BYO & Chartered Bus: The safest way to drop students off is to enter the carpark off Mill Point Road and drive along the access road (10km/hr) and pull into a temporary bus bay to unload.
 Charter buses can then proceed to exit onto Labouchere Road and BYO buses can circle the block and park in the (free, limited) bus parking in the Mill Point Road parking area.

 With the Zoo open every day of the year, this means that some exhibits and areas may be closed and animals off-display from time to time.
-Check on the day of your visit on our What’s Off Display and Under Construction at Perth Zoo (Link)
+Check the Off Display section on the day of your visit.